LSLeary/lsfws/README.md

 # lsfws
-This repository provides a simple wrapper around the browser of your choice that will open local files through a local static file web server which the nixos module sets up by enabling certain `services.httpd` options.
+This repository provides a simple wrapper around a chosen browser that will open local files through a local static file web server, which the nixos module sets up by enabling certain `services.httpd` options.
 The wrapper has a .desktop file, so it can be used with xdg-open.